 That said, there are some things you should check up on to make sure you’re getting the best possible results from your email marketing.
 Read on for some things you can do now to secure your success in the future.

-4 steps to take to ensure effective email marketing in the age of Mail Privacy Protection
+6 ways to ensure effective email marketing in the age of Mail Privacy Protection

 If you’re already optimizing your email marketing to drive real results, fortunately, there aren’t many changes you need to make to your email marketing plan.
 However, this is a good time to do a quick checkup and ensure you’re using the most effective email marketing tactics that will work for you regardless of the coming changes to email privacy.